rangsimanketkaew/deepcv/tutorials/2-training-model.md

 ## Step 1: Prepare input file for Diels-Alder reaction

 DeepCV's input file needed to be prepared in a JSON file format (dictionary-like).
-The following example show a complete input file for training the model using an autoencoder with 3 hidden layers.
-The first 3 hidden layers contain 2 encoded layers and 1 latent encoded layer (middle layer) and the last 2 hidden layers are decoded layers for reconstruction.
-On the other hand, the size of two hidden layers that opposite each other, e.g. input and output layers, 1st and 5th hidden layers, must be the same.
+The following example shows an input file for training model using an autoencoder with 5 hidden layers.
+The first 3 hidden layers contain 2 encoded layers and 1 latent encoded layer (middle layer) and the rest are 2 decoded layers for reconstruction.
+On the other hand, the size of 2 hidden layers that opposite each other, e.g. input and output layers, 1st and 5th hidden layers, must be the same.

 ```JSON
 {